Kaimanawa horse: History

-There is also a small population of feral horses living on the Aupouri Peninsula at the northern tip of the North Island.
+There is also a small population of feral horses living on the Aupōuri Peninsula at the northern tip of the North Island.
 These horses live on the land owned by local Māori and are mostly unmanaged by the New Zealand government.

-The Wilson Sisters from Whangarei, New Zealand made the Kaimanawa horses a household name in New Zealand so that after the 2016 muster there were enough homes for all the suitable horses to be rehomed.
+The Wilson Sisters from Whangārei, New Zealand made the Kaimanawa horses a household name in New Zealand so that after the 2016 muster there were enough homes for all the suitable horses to be rehomed.
 Kelly Wilson has published seven bestselling books about the Kaimanawa Horses.
-For the Love of Horses is about their childhood and becoming New Zealand's best showjumping riders and the first time they tamed wild Kaimanawas, Stallion Challenges is about the year they tamed wild two Kaimanawa stallions each to compete in the Stallion Challenge competition, Mustang Ride is about the sisters taming wild Mustangs in America to compete in the Mustang Makeover, Saving the Snowy Brumbies is about the sisters taming wild Brumby Horses from Australia, Ranger the Kaimanawa Stallion is told by a Kaimanawa stallion called Ranger who was tamed by the sisters, and the Showtym Adventures series is a junior fiction series about the sisters' favorite ponies from their childhood.
+For the Love of Horses is about their childhood and becoming New Zealand's best showjumping riders and the first time they tamed wild Kaimanawas, Stallion Challenges is about the year they tamed wild two Kaimanawa stallions each to compete in the Stallion Challenge competition, Mustang Ride is about the sisters taming wild mustangs in America to compete in the Mustang Makeover, Saving the Snowy Brumbies is about the sisters taming wild brumby horses from Australia, Ranger the Kaimanawa Stallion is told by a Kaimanawa stallion called Ranger who was tamed by the sisters, and the Showtym Adventures series is a junior fiction series about the sisters' favorite ponies from their childhood.

 Several other books have been published about the wild Kaimanawa horses.
 In 2008, Dianne Haworth published a novel called Kaimanawa Princess that was inspired by 13-year-old Rochelle Purcell and her pony Kaimanawa Princess who campaigned to save the wild Kaimanawa horses in 1996.
 In the book, a girl rehomes a wild Kaimanawa horse and her foal and tames them while fighting to stop the government culling the wild Kaimanawa horses.
 In 2018, Marion Day published a novel called Blue Cloud about the life of a wild horse and a girl who dreams of having her own horse and how they come together.